Methane from carbon dioxide

-Category: Environment Hits: 3Recycling carbon dioxide, especially through conversion to methane, is compelling while anthropogenic CO2 emissions are still rising.
+Category: Environment Hits: 4Recycling carbon dioxide, especially through conversion to methane, is compelling while anthropogenic CO2 emissions are still rising.
 A useful process for this transformation is photothermal methanation, in which CO2 and hydrogen are catalytically converted into CH4 and water upon irradiation with sunlight.
 A team of researchers has now reported the synthesis of a highly active, stable, nickel–carbon catalyst for this reaction.

 Read more https://www.sciencedaily.com/releases/2021/11/211117100104.htm